 Talk about someone whose odds are almost non-existent.
 A black, queer, homeless woman is now a celebrated venture capitalist who works with the likes of Marc Cuban and our own Brad Feld.

 She is a remarkable human being, down to earth, and kind.
 She has well over 100 companies in her portfolio and continues to help many entrepreneurs of color and the underrepresented.
 My favorite quote from the book: “Be yourself so that the people looking for you can find you.”

 I love this woman.
 She is incredible and maybe we would approach her for investing in Call Emmy!

 I recently went to a talk hosted by a wonderful organization called Energize Colorado.
 The speaker was Shellye Archambeau; I had never heard of her.
 Her talk was a feast for my brain and my heart.

-Here is another woman with next to impossible odds: an African-American woman who was born in the 60s but managed to get to the highest levels of Fortune 500.
+Here is another woman with next to impossible odds: an African-American woman who was born in the 60s but managed to get to the highest levels of the Fortune 500.
 She is the CEO of a technology company and sits on many boards including Nordstrom, Verizon, and more.
 So how did she do it?

 Well, I am only one chapter into her book, Unapologetically Ambitious and so far, I love it.
 She talks a lot about making choices and planning.